The fight has moved to the Senate. Call Congress now: no restructuring, no glyphosate. Call your congressperson →

 Urgent — Do This Now

-The FY27 markup is coming.
-Every member should call their rep this week — it takes 2 minutes.
+The House passed its FY27 bill in committee on June 4 — now it heads to the House floor and the Senate.
+Every member should call their reps this week — it takes 2 minutes.

 A casual brewery evening where neighbors make calls and go home having done something real.
 Full kit available.